-Assam: Sons beat father to death in Sootea
+Assam: Men beat father to death in Sootea

-Guwahati: A man was killed by his sons over an alleged family dispute in Sonitpur, Assam on Sunday.
+Guwahati: A man was killed by his sons over an alleged family dispute in Assam’s Sonitpur district on Sunday, police said.

-As per reports, the three men assaulted and killed their father over a family dispute.
+According to a police official, three men assaulted and killed their father over a family dispute at his residence in the Katariatigaon area under the Sootea police station in Sonitpur district.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The deceased was identified as Ajijur Rahman who locals found in an unconscious state.
+The deceased, identified as Ajijur Rahman, was rescued by locals in an unconscious state.

-He was taken to the hospital by the locals but the doctors declared him brought death.
+The official said that he was taken to the hospital by the locals but the doctors declared him brought dead.

-The deceased were identified as Dildar Hussain, Sabil Hussain and Habil Hussain.
+The accused were identified as Dildar Hussain, Sabil Hussain, and Habil Hussain.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The trio is now reported to have absconded.
+The trio is now absconding and police launched an investigation to nab them.

-The incident took place in the Katariatigaon area of Sootea in Sonitpur, Assam.